seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 Console.ReadLine();  // Pause until return is pressed res =  Mci("close music");
 ```
 Boom! you just played a MIDI file!
 Now, in order to play a single note, you have to read the tutorial:)
+Though, one thing the tutorial does not teach you is that you have to use an

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real